The Iteration Detail Page can be accessed in two ways:

 Sum Using drop down can be used to display the work completed in points or in the number of stories.
 This setting will override your current Estimate Scale default (Setting > Estimate Scale) for just this report.

-Want to see Iterations in action?
 Explore our Sample Workspace, which contains pre-filled information that will allow you to see how it all works together.
-Access it by clicking on your User Icon on top right > Help / Feedback > Sample Workspace.
+Access it by clicking Help in the top-right, and then Demo Workspace.

 Updated